eddmann/eddmann.github.io/_posts/2016/2016-01-27-creating-a-ipersistentset-compatible-binary-tree-in-clojure.md

 (defn search [tree value] ...)
 ```

-## Implementing the IPersistentSet interface
+## Implementing the IPersistentSet Interface

-In the code laid out below we are providing a wrapper around the functions that we have already developed - for the contract that is needed to become a `IPersistentSet`.
+In the code below, we provide a wrapper around the functions that we have already developed, ensuring they conform to the contract required for an `IPersistentSet`.
-Creating a new type called `BinaryTree` which holds a root tree node, allows us to easily handle the use-case of an empty set, along with logical proxying to the existing functions.
+Creating a new type called `BinaryTree`, which holds a root tree node, allows us to easily handle the use case of an empty set while logically proxying to the existing functions.

 ```clojure
 (deftype BinaryTree [tree]